Fine-Tuning Flow Matching via Maximum Likelihood Estimation of Reconstructions: Experiments

 \subsection{Robotic Manipulation}

-In this part we investigate the performance of our method on three robot manipulation datasets which includes closed-loop 6D robot actions and gripper actions: Franka Kitchen \citep{gupta2020relay}, push-T \citep{florence2022implicit}, and Robomimic \citep{mandlekar2022matters}. \begin{itemize}[leftmargin=0.3cm, itemindent=0.cm]
+\paragraph{Description of Tasks and Datasets.} We choose three benchmark robot manipulation datasets which includes closed-loop 6D robot actions and gripper actions: Franka Kitchen \citep{gupta2020relay}, push-T \citep{florence2022implicit}, and Robomimic \citep{mandlekar2022matters}.
+MuJoCo and Gym are used as the test environments (visualization in Figure~\ref{fig:mujoco}). \begin{itemize}[leftmargin=0.35cm, itemsep=0em, topsep=0em] \item The Franka Kitchen environment contains 7 interactive objects with 566 human demonstration sequences.
+Each demonstration completes any 4 tasks in variable order, and the goal is to accomplish as many tasks as possible regardless of sequence.
+The policy uses state-based observations and generates closed-loop commands for both robot joint movements and gripper actions.

 \item Push-T involves manipulating a T-shaped block to a designated target using a circular end-effector.
 The policy takes RGB images along with end-effector proprioception as input and produces closed-loop end-effector actions.
-The task is supported by a dataset of 200 human demonstrations.
+Dataset includes 200 human demonstrations.

-\item The Franka Kitchen environment contains 7 interactive objects with 566 human demonstration sequences.
-Each demonstration completes any 4 tasks in variable order, and the goal is to accomplish as many tasks as possible regardless of sequence.
-The policy uses state-based observations and generates closed-loop commands for both robot joint movements and gripper actions.

 \item Robomimic offers 5 different tasks with high-quality human teleoperation demonstrations.
-This study specifically utilizes the Transport task, containing 200 demonstrations.
-The policy operates on state-based inputs and outputs closed-loop control signals for robot joints and the gripper. \end{itemize} We learn the robot policy from expert data and evaluate it in the corresponding simulation environment in MuJoCo or Gym.
-We choose DDPM, DDIM and orginal FM as baseline models.
-The evaluation in each environment has been carried out across 500 different initial conditions.
+This study utilizes the Transport task, containing 200 demonstrations.
+The policy operates on state-based inputs and outputs closed-loop control signals for robot joints and the gripper. \end{itemize}

+\paragraph{Experimental Setup.} We choose DDPM, DPM sampling \cite{lu2022dpm}, DDIM, FM, SDE sampling \cite{ma2024sit} as baseline models.
+Backbone defaults to U-Net, while Transformer version also tested.
+The evaluation in each environment has been carried out across 400 different initial conditions.
 The baseline models are trained for 4500 epochs.
 The fine-tuned training starts from the checkpoint at 3500 epochs and runs for approximately 100 epochs to ensure a roughly consistent training duration.
-To achieve the desired contraction property, we incorporate a physics-informed loss term $\lambda_{\omega}\mathrm{ReLU}(\omega)$ where $\omega=\ ${ $\sum_{i,k} \left( |A_{i}^{k,k}| - \sum_{l!=k} |A_{i}^{k,l}| \right) / \left( \sum_{l} |A_{i}^{k,l}|+\epsilon_{A} \right) $ } in (\ref{eq:controlsynth}) that encourages the matrix to be negatively diagonally dominant, thereby promoting a greater number of negative eigenvalues then satisfying (\ref{eq:ISS-condition}) and (\ref{eq:con-condition}).
-For ablation study, instead of a structurally simplistic network (\ref{eq:controlsynth}), we utilize the standard conditional UNet from the pre-training stage and apply MLE to learn the residual components.
-The results are recorded in \autoref{tab:robot-SR} and Fig. \ref{fig:kitchen}.
+For ablation study, we replace the viscosity with a simple MLP.